 Deaths on EBC Treks

-There are no official statistics for Everest Base Camp trek deaths, however, we would estimate that somewhere in the region of two to four people die every year, although in some years there are undoubtedly no deaths.
+There are no official statistics for Everest Base Camp trek deaths, however, we would estimate that somewhere in the region of two to four people die every year, although in some years there are undoubtedly no deaths and in others, more deaths.

 With over 30,000 people trekking to Everest Base Camp every year, the death rate is actually very small.